-On September 29, 2016, our subsidiaries EDC Shanghai Waigaoqiao and EDC Shanghai Yungang jointly entered into a term loan facility agreement with Credit Agricole Corporate and Investment Bank (China) Limited Overseas Bank (China) Limited, Shanghai Branch, United Overseas Bank (China) Limited, Shanghai Branch, pursuant to which the banks agreed to make available to the subsidiaries (i) four term loan facilities in a total amount of RMB1,135.0 million (US\$170.8 million) and (ii) subject to the term and conditions otherwise agreed between the relevant parties, an additional facility in the amount of RMB340.0 million (US\$51.2 million) for the purpose of (i) replacing an existing term loan facility agreement entered into on June 30, 2016 between the subsidiaries, Credit Agricole Corporate and Investment Bank (China) Limited, Shanghai Pilot Free Trade Zone Sub-branch, and (ii) financing the subsidiaries' Shanghai adata center projects and working capital requirements.
+On September 29, 2016, our subsidiaries EDC Shanghai Waigaoqiao and EDC Shanghai Yungang jointly entered into a term loan facility agreement with Credit Agricole Corporate and Investment Bank (China) Limited, Shanghai Branch, Junited, Shanghai Pilot Free Trade Zone Sub-branch, DBS Bank (China) Ltd, Shanghai Branch, Shanghai HuaRui Bank Co., LTD and Australia and New Zealand Bank (China) Company Limited, Shanghai Branch, pursuant to which the banks agreed to make available to the subsidiaries (i) four term loan facility agreement entered into on June 30, 2016 between the relevant parties, an additional facility in the amount of RMB140.0 million (US\$51.2 million) for the purpose of (i) replacing an existing term loan facility agreement entered into on June 30, 2016 between the subsidiaries, Credit Agricole Corporate and Investment Bank (China) Limited Shanghai Branch, and United Overseas Bank (China) Limited, Shanghai Pilot Free Trade Zone Sub-branch, and (ii) financing the subsidiaries' Shanghai data center projects and working capital requirements.
 The interest rate agreed under the term loan facility agreement is 1.2x or 1.3x of PBOC's base rate for loans, as applicable, with a term of up to five years from respective facility utilization date.
-The securities for the loan include, among others, guarantee from ultimate parent company of borrowers, GDS Holdings Limited, pledge of all equity interests of the borrowers and the receivables under the service contracts with customers with respect of borrowers' data centers, among other terms.
-The loans are required to be repaid in full prior to the maturity date in the event (i) STT Communications Ltd. ceases to, directly or indirectly, own at least 50.1% of equity interests of STT GDC, (ii) STT GDC ceases to own and control, directly or indirectly, at least 40% of our equity interests prior to an initial public offering or 30% of our equity interest after an IPO, or ceases to be our single largest shareholder, (iii) we cease to, directly or indirectly, own or control 100% of our borrowing subsidiaries, (iv) there are changes in the shareholding structu
+The securities for the loan include, among others, guarantee from utimate parent company of borrowers, GDS Holdings Limited, pledge of all equity interests of the borrowers' data centers, mortgage of all movable assets of the borrowers and assignment of all insurance interest prior to an initial public offering or 30% of our equity interest after an IPO, or ceases to be or and control, directly or indirectly, own at least 40% of our equity interest prior to an initial public offering or 30% of our equity interest after an IPO, or ceases to be our single largest shareholder, (iii) we cease to, directly or indirectly, own or control 100% of our borrowing subsidiaries, (iv) there are changes in the shareholding structure of a principal operating subsidiary, as defined in t

 GDS Beijing.
 In addition, the loan facilities include a cross default provision which would be triggered if we fail to repay any financial indebtedness in an aggregate amount of RMB50.0 million (US\$7.5 million) or more when due or within any originally applicable grace period.
 As of the date of this prospectus, the outstanding loans under such term loan facilities were RMB752.6 million (US\$113.2 million) with a weighted average effective interest rate of 6.17% per annum.
-The outstanding loans of RMB8.1 million (US\$1.2 million), RMB626.6 million (US\$94.3 million) and RMB117.8 million (US\$17.7 million) mature on September 30, 2017, July 12, 2021 and September 30, 2021, respectively.
+The outstanding loans of RMB8.1 million (US\$1.2 million), RMB626.6 million (US\$4.3 million) and RMB117.8 million) with a weighted september 30, 2017, July 12, 2021 and September 30, 2021, respectively.
 The proceeds from the loan are being used for repayment of the loans under an existing term loan facility agreement entered into on June 30, 2016 and the construction, renovation and fitting-out of, as well as equipment for, the premises of the Shanghai data center projects and working capital purposes.